GSA-TTS/FAC-transition-site/src/developers/rollups.md

 {{ rollup("MATERIALWEAKNESS_MP") }}

-This rollup is straight-forward:
+If any of the auditee’s findings' `MATERIALWEAKNESS` fields equal a certain value (`Y`, for example), then `MATERIAL WEAKNESS_MP` equals that value.

 ```
-If any of the auditee’s findings have MATERIALWEAKNESS = Y
+If any findings have MATERIALWEAKNESS = Y
-Then MATERIAL WEAKNESS_MP = Y
+Then MATERIALWEAKNESS_MP = Y
 ```

 The FAC stores this value in the `general` table under the key `is_internal_control_material_weakness_disclosed`.
 Note that the FAC stores *yes* values as `"Yes"`, and *no* values as `"No"`.
 The example code maps these back to `Y/N` to demonstrate mapping values to the old-style.

-### Output
+### Code example output

+If you run the sample code provided above, you should get:

 ```
 2023-01-GSAFAC-0000000854 N